-MARUI GROUP was chosen for inclusion in the Nadeshiko Brand for the fourth consecutive year based on the Brand for the fourth consecutive year based on the evaluation of its efforts in supporting two-income house holds by helping both men and women succeed.
-These efforts include official Craywidd initiative and the evaluation of its efforts in supporting two-income houseefforts include official Groupwide initiatives and the promotion of inclusion in the workplace.
+MARUI GROUP was chosen for inclusion in the Nadeshiko Brand for the fourth consecutive year based on the evaluation of its efforts in supporting two-income households by helping both men and women succeed.
+These efforts include official Groupwide initiatives and the promotion of inclusion in the workplace.